The Chronicles of Narnia: Prince Caspian review, Prince Caspian photos, trailer, images

 rince Caspian,” the second installment in C.S.
 Lewis’ seven-part series dubbed “The Chronicles of Narnia,” might just be the most violent PG movie ever made.
 Children wage war by shooting and slashing their way through armies of men, while little CG mice slit the throats of their enemies with the ease of a paintbrush stroke.
 It’s all pretty dark stuff, which seems to be the unspoken rule in making a sequel these days, and it ultimately results in a trade-off that sees storytelling take a backseat to action.
 Unlike the other fantasy series that “Narnia” has drawn comparisons to, however, “Prince Caspian” is an inferior follow-up that fails to recapture the magic of the first film.

 It’s been a year since the Pevensies left Narnia, but it’s been 1300 years on the other side.
 In that time, a human race known as the Telmarine have overtaken the land, forcing the Narnians into hiding while they await the return of their saviors.
 When an especially devious Telmarine named Miraz (Sergio Castellitto) plots to kill Prince Caspian (Ben Barnes) in attempt to overtake the throne, Caspian escapes into the forbidden forest where he is frightened into blowing a magical horn that transports the Pevensies back to Narnia.
-When they arrive, they’re surprised to discover their former home in shambles, but when Caspian fills them in on the current situation, the Pevensies jump back into action – along with a cynical dwarf named Trumpkin (Peter Dinklage) and a chivalrous mouse named Reepicheep (Eddie Izzard) – to reclaim Narnia from the Telmarine and restore it to the beautiful land they remember.
+When they arrive, they’re surprised to discover their former home in shambles, but when Caspian fills them in on the current situation, the Pevensies jump back into action – along with a cynical dwarf named Trumpkin (Peter Dinklage) and a chivalrous mouse named Reepicheep (Eddie Izzard) – to reclaim Narnia from the Telmarine and restore it to the land they remember.

 Apparently, Narnia is facing some sort of Spanish Inquisition, because the Telmarine look like they just waltzed out of an Elizabethan period piece.
 King Miraz has clearly been modeled after the real-life King Philip II, and the whole political takeover subplot is, quite frankly, too adult for a kid’s movie.
 The action, meanwhile, isn’t quite as prolific as the trailers might lead you to believe, but in the spirit of “The Two Towers,” the entire final act is a full-fledged battle.
 Oh yeah, and in case you needed another reason to compare the “Narnia” series to Peter Jackson's “Lord of the Rings” trilogy, this battle features an army of fighting trees too.